architecture-building-systems/CityEnergyAnalyst/docs/installing-the-jenkins.rst

 .. _guide: https://wiki.jenkins.io/display/JENKINS/Github+Plugin#GitHubPlugin-GitHubhooktriggerforGITScmpolling

-- open browser to http://localhost:8080 and log in
+- open browser to http://ceajenkins.ngrok.io and log in
 - click "Manage Jenkins" and then "Configure System"

   - set "#  of executors" to 1 (let's just make it dead simple, no concurrency, less headache)
+  - in the "Jenkins Location" section set Jenkins URL to "https://ceajenkins.ngrok.io"

+    - (Jenkins might be smart enough to figure this out and has filled it in for you already)

   - scroll to "GitHub" section
   - click "Advanced"
-  - dropdown "Manage additional GitHub actions", click "Convert login and password to token
+  - dropdown "Manage additional GitHub actions", click "Convert login and password to token"
   - choose "From login and password", enter GitHub user and password, click "Create token credentials"
   - Click "Add GitHub Server"